gfranko/amdclean/README.md

 * `npm install amdclean --save-dev`

-* Add an `onModuleBundleComplete` config property to your RequireJS build configuration file instead.
+* Add a `onModuleBundleComplete` config property to your RequireJS build configuration file instead.
 Like this:

 ```javascript
 onModuleBundleComplete: function (data) {